 The Department of Health requires students to have a medical examination in Years 5, 9, 13 and for all new students.
 This is carried out by the school doctor and is a basic, non invasive procedure.
 You will be notified prior to the medical examination and will receive a report and advice once it has occurred.
 You have the choice to have your child excluded if you wish.

 Every effort should be made to have your child’s vaccinations up to date prior to them starting at GEMS Wellington International School.
 Dubai Health Authority requires that you submit a copy of your child’s vaccination record to the school nurse.
-This will be checked against the UAE immunization schedule and you will be advised of outstanding vaccines.
+This will be checked against the UAE immunisation schedule and you will be advised of outstanding vaccines.
 Students are not vaccinated at GEMS Wellington International School, this should be done privately.

 Skin cancer is a serious concern, especially in Dubai where the sun shines almost everyday.
 Also, heat exhaustion is potential problem and steps must be taken to prevent it.